azouhr/pgtwin/QUICKSTART.md

 sudo crm cluster init --name CLUSTERNAME
 ```

 Answer the questions you are asked.
 For SBD, you will need a shared block device.
-You should be aware of a persistent device name of that block device.

 ### 2.4 Configure Cluster (Node 2)